pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 showing `10111100000011`, and then we see `11111100000111` while the system plays.

 So far we got:
-- when starting/stopping playbay the 1st (least significant) bit is set.
+- when starting/stopping playback the 1st (least significant) bit is set.
 - the 2nd bit is set when the (target) state is playing (looped or not)
 - the 3rd and 13th bits are set when looping
 - the 4th bit is set when recording